Home Compare ABDN.L vs STJ.L

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-Most of the separation is still concentrated in profitability.
-The overall score gap is 13 points in favour of St. James's Place plc.
+Profitability still does most of the heavy lifting in this comparison.
+The overall score gap is 15 points in favour of St. James's Place plc.

 INDUSTRY COMPARISON